phax/as2-lib/README.md

 #News and noteworthy

-  * 2015-08-19 Version 2.1.0 fixes a problem that implicitly SHA-1 was always used for signing, no matter what you specify.
+  * 2015-08-20 Version 2.1.0 fixes a problem that implicitly SHA-1 was always used for signing, no matter what you specify.
+Also compression according to RFC 5402 is now supported.

 #Maven usage
 Add the following to your pom.xml to use this artifact: